haberdashPI/vscode-selection-utilities/README.md

 - "Right align selections (using spaces)" (`selection-utilities.align-selections-right`):
   Insert spaces to the left of a selection so that the right side of the selections align.
 - "Trim whitespace at start/end of selection" (`selection-utilities.trim-whitespace`)

-## Roadmap

-- A GIF in the README demonstrating each command.
-- Provide a set of keyboard shortcuts for users of ModalEdit
-- Provide a set of keyboard shortcuts for those not using ModalEdit

 ## Related projects